 Dr. Tim Sansbury

-ASSISTANT PROFESSOR OF PHILOSOPHY AND THEOLOGY, VICE PRESIDENT OF ADMINISTRATION
+ASSOCIATE PROFESSOR OF PHILOSOPHY AND THEOLOGY, VICE PRESIDENT OF ADMINISTRATION

 Georgia Tech, BS; Reformed Theological Seminary, MA; Princeton Theological Seminary, PhD (Philosophy and Theology).